If you want to take control of your brain, you have to know how to get dopamine naturally from sources that are natural and healthy.

 Dopamine motivates everything you do.

 Were mankind 100% natural and not entirely self-destructive, this dopamine situation would be an entirely positive thing.
-Dopamine would motivate you to eat fruit and other healthy food, exercise, work hard, and do other positive things, because those positive things release dopamine.
+We would all be boosting dopamine levels naturally, such as by eating fruit and other healthy food, exercise, work hard, and do other positive things, because those are the natural ways of boosting dopamine levels.

-Problems arise when you get dopamine from the wrong places.
+Problems arise when you boost dopamine levels from sources that are unnatural and unhealthy.

 To prove this, go get yourself a horse.

 Well, don’t really, but take it from a horse lover, if you put a carrot on a stick in front of a horse the horse will keep walking until it gobbles up the carrot.
 That’s a good thing, because the horse will get exercise while it’s moving.

 But what if you put that carrot in the wrong place?